Body decoration is one of the most ancient ways to express a person’s creativity.

 Types of Tattoos

-The world of tattoos is extremely rich, and is considered to be one of the streams in modern art.
+The world of tattoos is very rich and is considered to be one of the streams in modern art.
 Therefore it is necessary to point out different types of tattoos.
 According to the application way there are:

 - Permanent tattoos – They are applied under the skin by means of one or more needles.
 Such a type doesn’t lose totally its color during its life and can be removed only by means of modern equipment.